 This ratio indicates that instead of buying a cup of coffee for $10, you could buy two tall cups of cappuccino.

 Here is a formula to calculate a relative price for the goods you need:

 Px is the price of a first product;

 Py is the price of a second product.

 Let’s take another example where the two goods will be houses and apartments.
-For instance, there’s an increase in the price of houses compared to apartment rents.
-This might indicate that houses are in great demand now (there is an increased demand).
+For instance, there’s an increase in the price of houses compared to apartment rents, which might indicate that houses are in great demand now.
 To meet the demand and obtain the highest profit, a developer would withdraw funds from the apartment construction and relocate them to the building of houses.
 As a result, there will be more houses than apartments.

 Let’s imagine that the price of apartments is declining.
 It might be the outcome of an oversupply of apartment units.
 As a result, developers would build fewer apartments and consider allocating resources to building houses.